hennatee/quotes-fullstack/README.md

 # Web application for listing reasons

-In this application users can add reasons why they would like to work at Futurice
+In this application users can add reasons why they would like to work at Futurice.

-Application can be started from client directory
+Application can be started from client directory.

-New users can be created from server with .rest file
+New users can be created from server with .rest file.

 ### Front-end
 React.js using redux